 EP Georgia Supply JSC ("EPGS") was incorporated on 14 May 2021 and is domiciled in Georgia.
-EPGS is a jointstock company limited by shares and was set up in accordance with the Georgian legislation.
-EPGS's principal activity is supply of electricity (following the legal unbundling of the Georgian electricity market).
-EPGS's registered address is Zurab Anjaparidze st. 19, 0186 Tbilisi, Georgia.
+EPGS is a joint-stock company limited by shares and was set up in accordance with the Georgian legislation.
+EPGS's principal activity is supply of electricity to regulated customers connected to EPG's network (following the legal unbundling of the Georgian electricity market).
+EPGS's registered address is Zurab Anjaparidze st. 24, 0186 Tbilisi, Georgia.

 EP Georgia Generation JSC ("EPGG") was incorporated on 23 December 2016 after the reorganization of EPG assets and is domiciled in Georgia.
 EPGG is a joint-stock company limited by shares and was set up in accordance with the Georgian legislation.
 EPGG's principal activity is the generation of electricity via its portfolio of fifteen medium and small size hydro power plants.

-EPGG's registered address is Zurab Anjaparidze st. 19, 0186 Tbilisi, Georgia.
+EPGG's registered address is Zurab Anjaparidze st. 24, 0186 Tbilisi, Georgia.
 EPGG is the parent company in the following entity:

-EPGG's ownership interest
+EPGG's owne ership interest

-Name Location 31 December 2021 31 December 2020
+Name Location 31 December 2022 31 December 2021

-LLC gPower Georgia 100% -
+LLC gPower Georgia 100% 100%

 LLC gPower ("gPower") was incorporated on 16 November 2010 and is domiciled in Georgia.
-As part of the legal unbundling changes in Georgia described above, the company gPower was transferred under EPGG in April 2021. gPower's operating assets mainly comprise four gas power turbines with an installed capacity of 110 MW and other assets required for electricity generation (Gas Turbine Power Station).

-gPower's principal business activity is provision of guaranteed capacity and generation of electricity.
+As part of the legal unbundling changes in Georgia described above, the company gPower was transferred under EPGG in April 2021. gPower's operating assets mainly comprise four gas power turbines with an installed capacity of 110 MW and other assets required for electricity generation (Gas Turbine Power Station). gPower's principal business activity is provision of guaranteed capacity and generation of electricity.
 Guaranteed capacity ensures the stable and reliable functioning of a unified electric energy system of Georgia.
 The period of standby mode and minimum volume of guaranteed capacity is regulated by the Government of Georgia.
-At the same time, tariffs are determined by Georgian National Energy and Water Supply Regulatory Commission ("GNERC").

-gPower's registered address is No.19 Zurab Anjaparidze Str.
+At the same time, tariffs are determined by Georgian National Energy and Water Supply Regulatory Commission ("GNERC"). gPower's registered address is No.24 Zurab Anjaparidze Str.
 0186 Tbilisi, Georgia.